mateuslima90/kong-plugin-totp-validator/README.md

 ## Credits

-made with :heart: by Marcelo Bezerra (linkedin profile link) and Mateus Fonseca (linkedin profile link)
+made with :heart: by Marcelo Bezerra (https://www.linkedin.com/in/bovino/) and Mateus Fonseca (https://www.linkedin.com/in/mateus-lima-fonseca/)